Linkriver/Chainlink-Node-Docker-Deployment/README.md

 GAS_UPDATER_ENABLED=true
 ALLOW_ORIGINS=*" > ~/.chainlink-kovan/.env
 ````
-- `MIN_OUTGOING_CONFIRMATIONS` and `MIN_INCOMING_CONFIRMATIONS` are set to `1` to perform faster on testnets.
-If your node's jobs trigger transactions of real value you might adjust that value for higher security.
-These parameters' values also depend on the network's block time and your blockchain client connection.
+- `MIN_OUTGOING_CONFIRMATIONS` and `MIN_INCOMING_CONFIRMATIONS` are set to `1` to settle jobs faster for testing purposes.
+If your node's jobs trigger real transactions you might adjust that value for higher security and to avoid incorrect results.
 - `MINIMUM_CONTRACT_PAYMENT` is set to `100000000000000000` (0.1 LINK), for on-chain verification on https://market.link it should be set to `1000000000000000` (0.001) or lower.
-- `LINK_CONTRACT_ADDRESS` is the chainlink token adress of the Kovan network.
+- `LINK_CONTRACT_ADDRESS` is the Chainlink token contract adress of the Kovan network.
 Other chains and networks: https://docs.chain.link/docs/link-token-contracts
 - `LOG_LEVEL` is `debug` to display every action and synced block.
 You can change this parameter to "info" in order to use less storage capacity
 ## Chainlink ETH failover
-First you need to create a network, which is nessacery to connect your container to the Chainlink node:
+First you need to create a network, which is necessary to connect your container to the Chainlink node:
 https://docs.docker.com/engine/tutorials/networkingcontainers/
 ```bash
 docker network create kovan